 QLD Car Accident Legal Advice

-Splatt Lawyers provides legal insights for car accident injury compensation matters on a no win no fee basis.
-If you have been involved in a traffic accident on Queensland roads that was not your fault, contact our car crash lawyers to understand your legal rights.
-It costs nothing to know where you stand.
-Call 1800 860 777
+Splatt Lawyers provides legal advice for car accident injury compensation matters on a 100% no-win, no-fee basis.
+If you have been involved in a traffic accident on Queensland roads that was not your fault, our car crash lawyers can explain your legal rights.
+It’s free to know where you stand.
+Call: 1800 860 777

 Guide to car accident claims >

-What age do you go from car seat to booster?
+What age do you go from a booster to a car seat?

-A child can move from car seat to booster when their shoulders are higher than the car seat’s lower shoulder height indicator, which is usually 4 years of age.
+A child can move from a booster to a car seat when their shoulders are higher than the car seat’s lower shoulder height indicator, which is usually 4 years of age.

 What is the booster seat height requirement?